You’ve seen Black Lives Matter and you know you want to get involved. That’s great!

 This is going to be a life-long process.
 This isn’t something you can check off a list tomorrow.
 If and when you do something wrong and if you get called out — especially if it’s a Black person that calls you out — apologize, accept it graciously as a learning experience and do better next time.

-Vote for candidates who stand for equality for all, who support Black Lives Matter and who are in favor of defunding the police and re-directing those funds to programs which actually make our communities safer for all.
+Vote for candidates who stand for equality for all, who support equality and justice movements and who are in favor of defunding the police and re-directing those funds to programs which actually make our communities safer for all.

 So… why write this post about Black Lives Matter and why share it here on my blog?